patrykpilek/php-for-beginners/README.md

   - Get an article's categories in an object method
   - Add a category class and form inputs to edit an article's categories
   - Insert article categories while avoiding duplicate records in the JOIN Table
+  - Insert article categories more efficiently using a single query
 - [ ] JavaScript and PHP
 - [ ] Dates and Times
 - [ ] An Introduction to CSS